neurosignal/EEGwsIITMandi2025/README.md

 # EEGwsIITMandi2025
-This repository includes codes for the EEG workshop organized at IIT Mandi, India, on July 24-26, 2025.
+This repository includes codes for the EEG-FieldTrip workshop organized at IIT Mandi, India, on July 24-26, 2025.

 Test data description
 ---